Angelonia Has Strong Pollinator Appeal

 • Low Maintenance: Drought-tolerant and deer-resistant

-How to Incorporate Angelonia in Pollinator Gardens
+How to use Angelonia in Pollinator Gardens

 Avoid Using Pesticides

-Use Purple & Blue Varieties
+Use Pink and Purple Varieties

 Angelonia Draws Bees, Butterflies, and Hummingbirds